ls1intum/Artemis/docs/user/orion.rst

  2. Click |assess-in-orion-button| to automatically set up the assessment project.
  3. After downloading or opening the project in IntelliJ, the submission overview is shown in the integrated browser.
 Each submission can be opened in Orion.
 To start a new submission, click |start-assessment-in-orion-button|.
 This downloads the submission files and overwrites the previous submission.
  4. The student's code is located in the directories ``assignment`` and ``studentSubmission`` (``assignment`` contains the files that can be edited, ``studentSubmission`` contains an uneditable copy that can be assessed).
 The tests are in the directory ``tests``.
- 5. Opening a file in either ``assignment`` or ``studentSubmission`` opens the editor with two available modes, which can be switched using the tabs at the bottom of the editor.
+ 5. Opening a file in either ``assignment`` or ``studentSubmission`` opens the editor with two available modes that can be switched using the tabs at the bottom of the editor.

    - In edit mode ("Text" tab), the files can be edited regularly, e.g. to try out fixes.
    - In assessment mode ("Assessment" tab), the student's submission without the local changes is displayed in read-only mode.
 In this mode, assessment comments can be added, similar to the assessment in Artemis.
 Click the plus on the gutter on the left of the editor to add a new comment.